usnav/asylum-rg-fe-starter/tickets/stretchTicketNEXTjs.md

 ## Deliverables

-Submit the following for review:
+Want us to review it?
+Post the following on labs-web:

 - Link to your forked repo with the migrated Next.js codebase.
 - Link to a Loom video demonstrating the successful migration and showcasing the application's functionality post-migration.